- are dwellings (part-time or full-time)

 - require water, sewer or electric connection

-- are located within a designated stream buffer
+- are located within a designated stream buffer or flood hazard area

 Some examples of projects which require a building permit include but are not limited to: